The Minova, Congo Refugee Camp

 Without our help, there is no other help, no opportunity, no hope.

-It’s not JUST that children are starving or that they don’t have a secure place to call home.
-They don’t have any hope for their future at all.
 A famous verse in the Bible in Jeremiah 29:11 says: “For I know the plans I have for you” declares the Lord, “plans to prosper you and not to harm you, plans to give you a hope and a future.”

 We have the opportunity RIGHT NOW to be a part of that hope, to see these children who truly do not have any hope for their future, to be given the opportunity to not just survive, but to LIVE.